Alfresco/alfresco-content-app/docs/extending.md

 }
 ```

-The code above logs current route parameters to the browser console
+The code above logs the current route parameters to the browser console
-and is a simple proof the integration works as expected.
+and is proof the integration works as expected.

 Next, add a new route definition as in the example below: